-Using a Response File During a Server Installation
+Using a Response File during a Server Installation

-- 1 Copy the response file to a diskette, hard disk, or network directory accessible by the server that you are installing NetWare 5 on. - 2 Enter INSTALL to start the server installation. - 3 On the Install Options screen, press F3 for the response file window. - 4 Enter the path for the response file, then press Enter. - 5 Continue with the rest of the server installation.
+- 1 Copy the response file to a diskette, hard disk, or network directory accessible by the PC that you are installing NetWare on. - 2 Enter INSTALL to start the server installation. - 3 On the Install Options screen (the first screen after the language section), press F3 for the response file window. - 4 Enter the path for the response file, and then press Enter. - 5 Continue with the rest of the server installation.